Getting started with video can be a little intimidating, especially when you hear so many technical-sounding terms, like frame rate or fps.

 Camtasia is the best screen recorder and video editor on the market.
 Create content your viewers actually watch.

-Remember those cool little flipbooks where a pad of paper had an image on every page, and when you flipped through the pages quickly, the image would appear to move?
+Remember those cool little flipbooks?
+The ones where a pad of paper had an image on every page, and when you flipped through the pages quickly, the image would appear to move.

 This is how video works.
 Whether it’s digital or film, a video is essentially a series of still images that, when viewed in order at a certain speed, give the illusion of motion.
 Each of those images is called a “frame”.

 Frame rate, then, is the speed at which those images are shown, or how fast you “flip” through the book.
-It’s usually expressed as “frames per second,” or FPS.
-In the most simple terms, frame per second means how many frames are squeezed into one second of video.
-So, if a video is captured and played back at 24fps, that means each second of the video shows 24 distinct still images.
+This is usually expressed as the number of “frames per second,” or FPS.

 The speed at which they’re shown tricks your brain into perceiving smooth motion.
 Magical isn’t it?